stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-setup-hashicorp-vault.md

 Sealed                   false\
 ...

-Join the other (two) instances as followers to the first insance
+Join the other (two) instances as followers to the first instance

 Provide the vault root token when prompted